Jedediah Sanger: New Hampshire

 Sanger moved to Jaffrey, New Hampshire, in Cheshire County, after his military service.
 He may have first worked there as a saddler.
 In 1777, he served on a committee of five to resist the annexation of a portion of Jaffrey by the neighboring Peterborough Slip.
 In 1782, he purchased a farm in Jaffrey near Gap Mountain.
 Alongside the farm, he operated a tavern and a small store on the property.
 From 1783 until 1786, he was selected to petition for a county road, was the town clerk, and was the moderator of one of the annual town meetings.
 In March 1785, he was appointed the Lt.
 Colonel of New Hampshire militia, 23rd regiment (later the 12th).

-A fire destroyed his property the night of February 27, 1784, leaving him bankrupt.
-The fire caused the first recorded accidental death in Jaffrey, killing Arthur Clark, who had come from Sherborn to work for his former neighbor.
-Sanger decided to leave the area and start over in the frontier of central New York.
+A fire destroyed his property the night of February 27, 1784.
+The fire also killed Arthur Clark, a farm worker from Sherborn in the employ of Sanger.
+The resulting financial issues Sanger suffered were a contributory factor in his deciding to leave the area and start over in the frontier of central New York.